rseitz9/smart-contract-challenge/README.md

 the tokens were developed using the open zeppelin standard ethereum contracts.
 Initially, I implemented ERC20 token standard myself, but using this standard made it much easier and likely more secure.

 in the /smart-contract project, I used truffle and ganache to develop the solution.
-Truffle made the smart-contract development project hassle free as webjs imports the default accounts from ganache.
+Truffle made the smart-contract development project hassle free as web3js imports the default accounts from ganache.

 the contracts can be deployed by running: